r-lyeh-archived/dessert/README.md

 - Lightweight and simple test C++11 framework.
 - Easy to integrate.
 One header and one source file.
 - Cross-platform.
 No extra dependencies.
 - Tiny.
-Couple of macros.
+Just a few macros.
+Barebone suite is only a single `test3()` macro.
 - MIT licensed.

 test1()